sree-hari-s/MasteringPyTrail/README.md

 ## Contributing

 If you're also enrolled in this challenge or want to contribute in any way, feel free to get involved.
-You can suggest improvements, share additional resources, or provide support and encouragement.
+You can suggest improvements, share additional resources, or provide support and encouragement by [opening an issue](https://github.com/sree-hari-s/100DaysOfCode-Python/issues)

+Happy coding!

 ## Contact

-For any queries, feel free to open an issue or reach out to me at [sreeharis1999@gmail.com](mailto:sreeharis1999@gmail.com).
+For any queries, feel free to [open an issue](https://github.com/sree-hari-s/100DaysOfCode-Python/issues) or reach out to me at [sreeharis1999@gmail.com](mailto:sreeharis1999@gmail.com).

 ## License